And a happy Monday to you, hour two of the Rush Limbaugh Show.

 It can mean any one of a number of things.

-I'm going to give you a couple of examples that any leftist would be okay with, and that quite frankly, any fair-minded person should be okay with, because it's about freedom of association.
+I'm going to give you a couple of examples that any leftist would be okay with, and that, quite frankly, any fair-minded person should be okay with because it's about freedom of association.

-Should the black students association at the local college be forced to take white people?
+Should the Black Students Association at the local college be forced to take white people?

-Boy, that's wrong on so many levels.
+Boy, that's wrong on so many levels, but I digress.

-Uh should the the remember the gay softball world series?
+Should the, but we, remember the gay softball world series?

 Well, don't tell me you missed that story.